streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

     tiered-storage-jcloud-2.5.1.nar
     ```

+    > #### Note
+    >
+    > * If you are running Pulsar in a bare metal cluster, make sure that `offloaders` tarball is unzipped in every broker's Pulsar directory.
+    >
+    > * If you are running Pulsar in Docker or deploying Pulsar using a Docker image (such as K8s and DCOS), you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image. `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.

 # Configuration

 > #### Note
 >
 > Before offloading data from BookKeeper to filesystem, you need to configure some properties of the filesystem offloader driver.

-Besides, you can also configure the filesystem offloader to run automatically or trigger it manually.
+Besides, you can also configure the filesystem offloader to run it automatically or trigger it manually.

 ## Configure filesystem offloader driver